 - Vanilla bean buttercream - substitute the extract with scrapings of one vanilla bean.

-- Chocolate buttercream - sift in 3 - 4 teaspoons of cocoa powder into the icing after mixing in the sugar.
+- Chocolate buttercream - sift in 4 to 5 teaspoons of cocoa powder into the icing after mixing in the sugar.
 If the icing is too stiff, add some milk or heavy cream as indicated in the recipe card.

 - Buttercream frosting in banana, coconut, almond and mint flavors - replace the vanilla extract with these extracts.
-Use between ½ - 1 teaspoon for the quantity of icing in the recipe card below.
+Use between 1 to 2 teaspoon for the quantity of icing in the recipe card below.

-- Coffee buttercream or espresso buttercream - add 1 teaspoon of instant soluble coffee powder after adding the sugar (make sure the coffee is in powder form).
-Alternatively, dissolve it with ½ - 1 tablespoon of milk before adding to the buttercream.
+- Coffee buttercream or espresso buttercream - add 2 teaspoons of instant soluble coffee powder after adding the sugar (make sure the coffee is in powder form).
+Alternatively, mix it with ½ - 1 tablespoon of milk before adding to the buttercream.

-- Earl grey buttercream - process about 1-2 teaspoons of tea leaves into fine powder (add some icing sugar to the tea leaves when processing if necessary) and add to the buttercream frosting.
-The buttercream frosting will have lovely tiny specks of the tea leaves and a lovely tea aroma.
+- Earl grey buttercream - process about 2 teaspoons of tea leaves into fine powder (add some icing sugar to the tea leaves when processing if your machine requires a minimum volume) and add to the buttercream frosting.
+The buttercream frosting will have lovely tiny specks of the tea leaves and a great flavor of tea.

-- Peanut butter or Nutella buttercream - replace half of the butter with peanut butter/Nutella.
+- Peanut butter or Nutella buttercream - replace half of the butter in the recipe with peanut butter/Nutella.

 - Lavender or cinnamon buttercream - add ⅛ teaspoon of lavender/cinnamon powder to the buttercream.
 Omit vanilla.